This Is the End

-This Is the End is a 2013 American apocalyptic black comedy film written, directed and produced by Seth Rogen and Evan Goldberg in their directorial debuts.
-It is a feature-length film adaptation of Rogen and Goldberg's short film Jay and Seth Versus the Apocalypse (2007), which was directed by Jason Stone, who serves as an executive producer on the film.
+This Is the End is a 2013 American apocalyptic comedy film written, directed and produced by Seth Rogen and Evan Goldberg in their directorial debuts.
+It is a feature-length film adaptation of Rogen and Goldberg's 2007 short film Jay and Seth Versus the Apocalypse, which was directed by Jason Stone, who serves as an executive producer on the film.
 Starring James Franco, Jonah Hill, Rogen, Jay Baruchel, Danny McBride, Craig Robinson, Michael Cera and Emma Watson, the film centers on fictionalized versions of its cast in the wake of a global biblical apocalypse in Los Angeles.

-Produced by Mandate Pictures and Rogen and Goldberg's Point Grey Pictures, This Is the End premiered at the Fox Village Theater on June 3, 2013, before being released theatrically in the United States nine days later on June 12 by Sony Pictures Releasing, via its Columbia Pictures label.
-The film was a critical and commercial success, reviews were generally positive, with praise directed towards the six leads' chemistry, and the film grossed $127 million worldwide against a budget of $32–41.9 million.
+Produced by Mandate Pictures and Rogen and Goldberg's Point Grey Pictures, This Is the End premiered at the Fox Village Theater on June 3, 2013, before being released theatrically in the United States on June 12, 2013 by Sony Pictures Releasing, via its Columbia Pictures label.
+The film received generally positive reviews from critics, who praised its humor and the six leads' chemistry.
+It was also a commercial success, having grossed $127 million worldwide against a budget of $32–41.9 million.

 Plot

-Jay Baruchel arrives in Los Angeles to visit his old friend Seth Rogen, who invites him to a housewarming party hosted by James Franco.
-There, Jay feels uncomfortable, so Seth takes him to a convenience store for cigarettes.
-When a rapture occurs, the duo flee back to Franco's house and find the party unharmed.
-An earthquake strikes and the crowd rushes outside, witnessing a sinkhole opening up in Franco's yard.
-Several celebrities and partygoers are killed as Seth, Jay, Franco, Jonah Hill and Craig Robinson run back inside and discover on the news that the earthquake has destroyed most of the city.
-The remaining partygoers take inventory of their supplies, set up a ration system, board up the house and await help.
+In Los Angeles, Jay Baruchel visits Seth Rogen, who invites him to a housewarming party hosted by James Franco.
+At the party, Jay feels uncomfortable, so he and Seth visit a convenience store where a rapture suddenly occurs.
+Seth and Jay flee back to James's house and find the party unharmed.
+An earthquake then strikes and the crowd rushes outside, where a sinkhole opens up in James's yard.
+Several celebrities and partygoers are killed as Seth, Jay, James, Jonah Hill and Craig Robinson run back inside and learn on the news that the earthquake has devastated most of the city.
+They take inventory of their supplies, set up a ration system, board up the house and await help.

-Danny McBride, who crashed the party and fell asleep, wakes up first the next morning and wastes much of the group's food and water due to his ignorance of the crisis.
+The next morning, Danny McBride, who crashed the party last night and is unaware of the crisis, wakes up first and wastes most of the group's sustenance.
 He disbelieves what the others tell him of the previous night's events until a man outside gets decapitated by an unseen creature.
-Tensions rise due to various conflicts, including Seth and Jay's growing estrangement and the others' skepticism of the latter's belief that the disaster might be the Apocalypse predicted in the Book of Revelation.
-Emma Watson makes her way back to Franco's house, only to make off with the group's remaining beverages after misinterpreting an overheard conversation detailing intentions to rape her.
+Tensions rise due to various conflicts, including Jay and Seth's growing estrangement and the others' skepticism of the former's belief that the disaster might be the Apocalypse predicted in the Book of Revelation.
+Emma Watson makes her way back to James's house, but leaves with the group's remaining drinks after misinterpreting an overheard conversation, thinking they intend to rape her.